cybertab/cybertab.github.io/_tabs/about.md

 <br/>
 For more information you can check the social media icons at the bottom left.
 <br/>
-For author relatedinformation every post has a author name at the top of their post feel free to click and connect on linkedin.
+For author related information every post has a author name at the top of their post feel free to click and connect on linkedin.